SAP-archive/smb-assistant-bot/server/README.md

   ```bash
   $ node index.js
   ```
-4. Note down the url from step 3, which will be used for configuring smb-recast-bot in SAP Conversational AI.
+4. Note down the url from step 3, which will be used for configuring smb-assistant-bot in SAP Conversational AI.
 <br/>For example: https://[YOUR_SERVER]:59999
 <br/>If your server is not public accessible, then you may download and use [ngrok](https://ngrok.com/download) to expose for public access with the command below:
 ```bash